mbaumer/us_hep_funding/docs/_states/KY.md

 <a name="KY-05"></a>
 [Back to top](#top)
 ## KY-05 -- Rep. Harold Rogers (R)
+### Committees
+Harold Rogers is the #2 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016